George Morrow (computers)

 George Morrow (January 30, 1934 – May 7, 2003) was part of the early microcomputer industry in the United States.
 Morrow promoted and improved the S-100 bus used in many early microcomputers.
-Called "one of the microcomputer industry's iconoclasts" by Richard Dalton in the Whole Earth Software Catalog, Morrow was also a member of the Homebrew Computer Club.
+Called "one of the microcomputer industry's iconoclasts" by Richard Dalton in the Whole Earth Software Catalog, Morrow ran his own computer business, Thinker Toys, Inc., later Morrow Designs.
+He was also a member of the Homebrew Computer Club.

 Early life and education

 Born in Detroit in 1934, Morrow was a high school dropout.
 At the age of 28, he decided to return to school, receiving a bachelor's degree in physics from Stanford University, followed by a master's degree in mathematics from the University of Oklahoma.
 He sought a PhD in mathematics from UC Berkeley, but while there became fascinated by computers and began working as a programmer in the computer lab there.
 Meanwhile, the Altair 8800 made its debut in 1975, and Morrow began attending meetings of the Homebrew Computer Club.